-In all cases, where a member of staff or volunteer/visitor including a student on placement observes, is notified of, or suspects that an older person (where relevant a young person or child) has been abused, they must gather as much information as possible of the incident and notify their concerns to their line manager or the safeguarding lead manager as soon as possible.
+In all cases, where a member of staff or volunteer/visitor including a student on placement observes, is notified of, or suspects that an older person (where relevant a young person or child) has been abused, they must gather as much information as possible of the incident and notify their concerns to their line manager or the safeguarding lead as soon as possible.

-In gathering information about the suspected abuse, staff or volunteer/visitor including a student on placement should pay particular attention to:
+In gathering information about the suspected abuse, staff or volunteer/visitor including a student on placement, should pay particular attention to:

-- what the person says about the impact of the alleged abuse on their physical, emotional and psychological wellbeing; - duration and frequency of the alleged abuse; - level of personal support needed by the adult, and whether that support is normally provided by the alleged perpetrator; - extent of premeditation, threat or coercion; - context in which the alleged abuse takes place; - length of time it has been occurring; - nature, degree and extent of the abuse; - Risk of repeated or increasingly serious acts involving this person or other adults. - the capacity of the older person
+• what the person says about the impact of the alleged abuse on their physical, emotional and psychological wellbeing;

+- duration and frequency of the alleged abuse; - level of personal support needed by the adult, and whether that support is normally provided by the alleged perpetrator; - extent of premeditation, threat or coercion; - · context in which the alleged abuse takes place; - length of time it has been occurring; - nature, degree and extent of the abuse; - Risk of repeated or increasingly serious acts involving this person or other adults. - the capacity of the older person

 Under no circumstances should staff undertake any investigation.
-(See the guidance notes for Do's and Don'ts on receiving or suspecting an allegation of abuse).
+(See the guidance notes for Do's and Don'ts on receiving or suspecting an allegation of abuse on page 29 of this policy).

-Where a person does not speak English or profoundly deaf it is not appropriate to ask a family member to interpret, where necessary, an interpreter must be provided.
+Where a person does not speak English or is profoundly deaf it is not appropriate to ask a family member to interpret, where necessary, an interpreter must be provided.

-Staff should explain to the person
+Staff should explain to the person:

-- that what is happening to them is not acceptable; - What action staff will be taking, including the duty of care to report to social services? - where further help and support is available (e.g. Action on Elder Abuse, Victim Support, Advocacy Partners such as Advocacy Hub or Age UK Salford).
+- that what is happening to them is not acceptable; - What action staff will be taking, including the duty of care to report to social services - where further help and support is available (e.g. Action on Elder Abuse, Victim Support, Advocacy Partners such as Advocacy Hub).

-7 | of 29 pages - Safeguarding Adults Policy, Procedure, Guidelines.
-20-09-20 Cath Barningham Staff should write up detailed notes of the suspected abuse, outlining what they were told and the conversation they had with the individual as soon as possible after the event.
+Staff should write up detailed notes of the suspected abuse, outlining what they were told and the conversation they had with the individual as soon as possible after the event.
 Staff should record the person's own words and the language used but do not take a statement.
-The notes should be signed and dated by the member of staff and must be passed to the service coordinator or manager as soon as possible.
+The reporting should be done on Salesforce.